iGalaxyYT/polymc-playtime/README.md

 With the Lanyard method, the playtime is stored in [Lanyard](https://github.com/Phineas/Lanyard) KV under the key `polymc_playtime`.

 Custom Commands in PolyMC appear to be broken for me on Windows, but I've tested this on macOS and it works fine.
-In theory should work fine in a Linux environment as well.
+In theory this should work fine in a Linux environment as well.